conan-io/docs/manage_deps/conanfile_py.rst

 Well, at this point you almost have your library prepared for being a conan package.

-You have just pending this tasks:
+You just have these tasks pending:

-1. Separate source code from ``conanfile.py``: We recommend to have your source code in a repository and use the **method 'source'** to get your project source.
+1. Separate source code from ``conanfile.py``: We recommend to have your source code in a repository and use the **method 'source'** to get it.
-2. Copy the compiled libraries/headers/binaries to a well know directory in package, with **method 'package'**
+2. Copy the compiled libraries/headers/binaries to a well known directory in the package, with **method 'package'**
 3. Declare library names, compilation flags and definitions needed to reuse your library, with **method 'package_info'**
 4. Test and upload your package to your own in-house server or to **conan.io**

-In :ref:`building getting started section<building_hello_world>` you will review all the ``conanfile.py`` structure and the process to build a package from the beginning.
+In :ref:`building getting started section<building_hello_world>` you will review the entire ``conanfile.py`` structure and the process to build a package from the beginning.